 - Diesel fuel in the presence of an ignition source (such as a cigarette) could cause an explosion.
 You could be seriously injured.
 A mixture of gasoline or alcohol with diesel fuel increases this risk of explosion.
 Use only the fuel recommended for your engine. - Hot fuel vapors are combustible and can cause an explosion or fire resulting in injury or death.
-Do not remove a fuel tank cap near an open flame. - 1.
-Be sure all wheel studs and cap nuts are secure.
-Check wheel cap nut torque weekly; refer to the instructions on page 152. - 2.
-Check tires for condition and proper inflation. - 3.
-Check the front wheel bearing lube level. - Check parking (spring) brakes as to the condition and tightness of air lines, breathers, clamp rings & bolts, mounting studs, and release bolts. - 5.
-Check turn signal operation. - 6.
-Check emergency flashers and exterior lamps. - 7.
-Check the fuel tanks.
-Is there enough fuel?
-Are the tank caps secure? - 8.
+Do not remove a fuel tank cap near an open flame. - 8.
 Visually inspect the fuel tank mounting hardware.
 Are the tank straps tight?
 Is the webbing in place? - 9.
-If equipped with fuel tank steps: are they damaged or broken?
-Is the grommet/windlace in place between the tank and side plate?
-Are bolts missing or loose? - 10.Check the air cleaner and muffler(s).
-Are they tight and secure? - 11.Check the trailer connections.
+Check the air cleaner and exhaust system.
+Are they tight and secure? - 10.
+Check the trailer connections.
 Are they secure and the lines clear?
-If they are not being used, are they stored properly? - 12.
-Is the trailer spare wheel secure?
-Inflated? - 13.Is the landing gear up and the handle secured? - 14.Check the 5th wheel.
-Is the kingpin locked? - 15.
-Is the sliding 5th wheel locked? - 16.Check for loose or missing suspension fasteners. - 17.
-Check springs or other suspension parts for damage such as cracks, gouges, distortions, bulges, or chafing. - 18.Check the air system.
-Are there leaks?

-- 19.Drain excess moisture from all air supply tanks.
-Make sure the drain cocks are closed.
-This procedure is also required for air supply tanks equipped with automatic drain valves. - 20.Check that cab latch or hood hold-downs are hooked.
+If they are not being used, are they stored properly?

+- 11. Is the trailer spare wheel secure?
+Inflated? - 12.
+Is the landing gear up and the handle secured? - 13.
+Check the 5th wheel.
+Is the kingpin locked? - 14.
+Is the sliding 5th wheel locked? - 15.
+Check for loose or missing suspension fasteners. - Check springs or other suspension parts for damage such as cracks, gouges, distortions, bulges, or chafing. - 17.
+Check the air system.
+Are there leaks? - 18.
+Drain excess moisture from all air supply tanks.
+Make sure the drain valves are closed.
+This procedure is also required for air supply tanks equipped with automatic drain valves.

-In - Cab Checklist
+In-Cab Checklist

 CAUTION: To avoid injury while entering or leaving the cab, keep your feet in contact with the steps and your hands on the handhold.
 Always have three points of contact as you enter or exit a cab.
+See "PART 2: GETTING"

-See PART 2: GET-TING INTO AND OUT OF THE CAB AND FRAME ACCESS of this manual for more information.
+INTO & OUT OF THE CAB AND FRAME ACCESS" of this manual for more information.

-- 1. Adjust the seats. - Fasten and adjust safety restraint belts.
-(See PART 5: SEAT AND RESTRAINT SYSTEMS or the Index, under Restraint Systems 63.) - 3.
+- 1. Adjust the seats. - 2.
+Fasten and adjust safety restraint belts.
+See "PART 5: SEAT AND RESTRAINT SYSTEMS", or the Index, under Restraint Systems. - 3.
 Sleeper Restraints: Check and inspect condition.
-(See PART 5: SEAT AND RESTRAINT SYSTEMS or the Index, under Restraint Systems 63.) - 4.
+See "PART 5: SEAT AND RESTRAINT SYSTEMS", or the Index, under Restraint Systems. - 4.
 Adjust the steering column. - 5.
 Check mirror adjustment. - 6.
 Operate air-powered devices to circulate lubricants.